allaud/bravado-growh-challenge/README.md

 You are suggested to implement a simple landing page/UI for email management using Rails, Vue, mailgun API and whatever you want in addition.
 The simpler is better.
 Expected technologies used are: Ruby, ES6, CSS (with any pre/post processors), html.

+Success/error email statuses should be taken from Mailgun API

 ## Layout design

 Can be found here: https://www.figma.com/file/vm4FQxRYXiglH59ElJHd2N/Wireframing-Kit?node-id=73%3A211